My neighbour got planning approval for an extension; I want to do the same as them?

 Conservation Areas and The Dulwich Estate

-a conservation area or the Dulwich Estate the restrictions on the type of extensions you can do are more limited.
+If you live in either a conservation area or the Dulwich Estate the restrictions on the type of extensions you can do are more limited.
 It is essential to work closely with your local authoritie to achieve a successful outcome to your planning application.
 Transform Architecture prides it self in being able to provide such a service and has achieved a very high success rate with this type of planning application.

 What are the Building Regulations?